MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/create-mr-session.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

 A mixed reality session represents a chance to sell your products to a customer.
-Salespeople can view their mixed reality sessions directly from the Dynamics 365 Product Visualize app, but they must be added through the Product Visualize Hub interface.
 A mixed reality session contains products along with their models.
+Salespeople can view their mixed reality sessions directly from the Dynamics 365 Product Visualize iOS app, but they must be added through the Product Visualize Hub interface.

 **To add a mixed reality session**